 Suncorp's Corporate Governance Statement (Statement) outlines our approach to corporate governance and our principal governance practices.

-The Board:

-- believes high standards of corporate governance are essential to achieving Suncorp's business objectives, which are aimed at creating value and sustainable outcomes for Suncorp shareholders, customers and the communities in which Suncorp operates - is committed to maintaining a strong governance framework and culture through which the Board and management set the 'tone from the top' - adopts a continuous improvement approach to ensure that Suncorp's governance practices continue to reflect changes in law, regulations, corporate governance principles and community expectations.
+The Board believes high standards of corporate governance are essential to achieving Suncorp's business objectives, which are aimed at creating value and sustainable outcomes for Suncorp shareholders, customers and the communities in which Suncorp operates.

 This Statement: